ldynia/workshop-github-fundamentals/docs/notes.md

 ### Why to use GitHub Pages?

 The short answer is for **branding** and **promotion**.
 You can use it for blogging, or as a journal of your work.
 You can promote yourself with my_username.github.io or your project my_username.github.io/my_project.
-Moreover, you have option to brand your work with a custom domain.
+Moreover, you have the option to brand your work with a custom domain.

 ## 9. GitHub Wikis

-Wiki is an important part of an open source project.
+Wiki is an important part of an open-source project.
 READEME.md is intended to be used as a brief documentation on how to get started with a project.
 Wiki on the other hand are intended to provide information about the project that can't be expressed by code.

 ---